krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 provable claims.

-We can then use these primitives to construct richer, more expressive mathematical models to reason about time varying behavior in real-world domains.
+We can then use these primitives to construct richer, more expressive measurement models to reason about time varying behavior in real-world domains.

 Our goal in this document to present the foundational ideas of the presence calculus as a coherent whole.
 We will use examples to motivate key concepts but